geonetwork/doc/en/administrator-guide/managing-metadata-standards/index.rst

 - Place the schema-folder in /schemas

-- Verify and if compatible update the version of geonetwork (parent) referenced from the pom.xml file in the schema plugin.
+- Verify and if compatible update the version of GeoNetwork (parent) referenced from the pom.xml file in the schema plugin.

 - Add a reference in /schemas/pom.xml to the newly added schema